 A stronger solution is the NAV protection.
 So, it is proposed to define a provision period just before the rTWT SP.
 When an EHT AP accesses the medium during a MaxProvisionTime (for instance 1 TXOPLimits) before the start of the rTWT SP, it reserves a TXOP time that encompasses the next rTWT SP.

+Upon the reception of multiple comments concerning the length of the TXOP, I propose not to extend the TXOPLimit value.
+In that case, the AP will try to reserve a TXOP that overlaps at the minimum the rTWT SP.
+This provides a better protection of the rTWT SP based on the NAV protection.
+This overlapping is driven with the TWT protection bit.

+The “TWT protection” bit is used also by the non-AP STAs registered to the rTWT procedure to adapt their NAV setting.

+A NOTE was also added to explain the behavior of the AP and non-AP STAs during the TXOP gained by the TWT scheduling EHT AP and before the beginning of the rTWT SP.

 The reservation frame can be a basic trigger frame or a MU-RTS frame.
 The reservation frame defines a TXOP duration that encompasses the next rTWT SP.
 During the provision period, MU transmissions are preferable to ensure an accurate starting time of the rTWT SP.